stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

     ![On the GitHub Repository webpage for serverless-architecture-lab, on the Code tab, the project files are displayed.](media/github-repo-page.png 'GitHub Repository page')

+15. Close Visual Studio and reopen `TollBooth.sln` in the folder `C:\ServerlessMCW\MCW-Serverless-architecture-main\Hands-on lab\lab-files\src\TollBooth`.
+This is because Visual Studio closed the solution after adding the `TollBooth\TollBooth` folder as the root folder to the local repository.

 ### Task 2: Configure your Function App to use your GitHub repository for continuous deployment

 1. In the [Azure portal](https://portal.azure.com), navigate to the **hands-on-lab-SUFFIX** resource group.